-Evaluation of NSCI 6900 Master's Research: Advisor Portion
+Evaluation of NSCI 6900 Master's Research: Advisor Portion Complete and forward to MSMS PA and student(s).
+Advisor Name: Student Name: Students first semester enrolled in the MSMS program: Expected date of completion (given current rate of progress): Committee members (actual or likely): Has the student defended the thesis proposal? yes no If no, expected proposal defense date yes no Has student had a committee meeting within the last year?
+If no, expected date of next committee meeting If applicable, provide reason(s) for not defending proposal and/or not having committee meeting within last year: If no to either of these and student is a 2nd year (or above) student, state expected date of next meeting and explain why one has not taken place?
+Advisor Assessment: 1: Excellent; 2: Good; 3: Satisfactory; 4: Needs improvement; 5: Unacceptable; NA- not applicable Overall student performance and progress on thesis research Student Initiative: Makes progress without specific instructions, initiates meetings, contacts advisor when uncertain about how to advance, etc. Student punctuality: Delivers work on time, arrives to meetings on time and responds to e-mails.
+Quality of research done during the semester (only those that apply) Quality of lab work and/or field work

-Complete ai nd forward to gkarr@hpu .edu Semester: Year: Units (1-6): Advisor Name e: Student Name: Students first semester enrolled in the M SMS program: Expected dat e of completion (given curre ent rate of progress): Committee m nembers (actual or likely): Has the stude ent defended the thesis prop oosal? yes no If no, expecte ed proposal defense date Has student h nad a committee meeting wi thin the last year? ye es no If no, expecte ed date of next committee m neeting r of these and student is a 2 ^r why one has not taken place? nd year (or above) student, state expecte ed date of next meeting Advisor Asse 1: Excellent; 2 2: Good; 3: Satisfactory; 4: N leeds improvement; 5: Unacceptable; Na ance and progress on thesis research A- not applicable • s progress without specific instructions, initiates meetings. ncertain about how to advance, etc. Student punctuality: Del to e-mails. ivers work on time, arrives to meetings on time and responds Quality of res search done during the sem ester (only those that apply) Quality of lab work and/o or field work Quality of data analyses/ graphs
+Quality of data analyses/graphs

-Quality of writing and revising/editing writing Advisor Time bu Average hours po dget er week; round to nearest 0.5 hour Meeting and working together (e.g. lab/field techniques, writing, data analyses, etc.) Reviewing student's work (e.g. editing writing, reviewing data/presentations, etc.) Other (e.g. meetings with third parties, conference preparation, etc) Comments: (if ap Noteworthy mile pplicable) estones accomplished: Noteworthy goal ls, obstacles, or next steps: Concerns that ne eed addressing: Other comments s:
+Quality of writing and revising/editing writing Advisor Time I budget Average hours per week; round to nearest 0.5 hour Meeting and working together (e.g. lab/field techniques, writing, data analyses, etc.) Reviewing student's work (e.g. editing writing, reviewing data/presentations, etc.) Other (e.g. meetings with third parties, conference preparation, etc) Comments: (if Noteworthy m applicable) silestones accomplished: Noteworthy go pals, obstacles, or next steps: Concerns that need addressing: Other commer nts: